Chanikya-WebDev/Credential-Keep/README.md

 Firebase Setup
 Go to the Firebase Console and create a new project.

-Enable Authentication Methods:

-In your project, go to Build > Authentication > Sign-in method.

-Enable both the Email/Password and Google providers.
+Enable Authentication Methods: Enable both Email/Password and Google.

-Create a Firestore Database:

-Go to Build > Firestore Database and create a database.
-Start in production mode.
+Create a Firestore Database: Start in production mode and update the Rules.

-Navigate to the Rules tab and paste the following security rules to ensure user data privacy:

-rules_version = '2';
-service cloud.firestore {
-  match /databases/{database}/documents {
-    match /users/{userId}/{document=**} {
-      allow read, write: if request.auth != null && request.auth.uid == userId;
-    }
-  }
-}

-Get Your Configuration:

-In your project settings (click the gear icon), scroll down to "Your apps".

-Create a new Web app.

-Copy the firebaseConfig object.
-You will need these values.
+Get Your Configuration: Create a new Web app and copy the firebaseConfig object.

 Local Installation
 Clone the repo: